 Illinois law requires most employers to provide insurance coverage for infertility and IVF.
 There are exceptions, however.
 What can you do if your lame employer doesn’t provide insurance coverage for infertility or IVF?
 Dump that insurance and get IVF insurance coverage through the Illinois Healthcare Marketplace.
 This is the centralized website where Illinois residents can go to buy insurance policies from common insurance companies like Blue Cross and Cigna.

 Here is a quick run down on how to make sure that the insurance policy you purchase will cover infertility and IVF

-Step 3 – Next, click the link labeled “Summary of Benefits”
+Step 6 – Next, click the link labeled “Plan Details”

-If you see only the words “Infertility Treatment”, then you need to be more cautious!
+If you see only the words “Limitations vary based on the procedures performed”, then BEWARE!
 This type of policy may have more limited infertility coverage and may NOT cover IVF.
 You will have to then look at an actual copy of the full policy to see what is covered.